iharuya/template-contract/README.md

-# A template for EVM smart contract development
+# The template of hardhat development environment

 ## Workflow